inrupt/etl-tutorial/docs/CheatSheet.md

 ## Run for 'real'

-- Display usage for entire tool:
+- Display usage for entire tool (assume you have `ts-node` installed - if not, you can install it (globally) using `npm install -g ts-node`):

   ```
   ts-node src/index